 - Your file reference number (if you have it)

 On receipt of your written complaint we will either call you back to discuss further, or respond in writing.
-With all complaints we will to resolve matters to your satisfaction.
+With all complaints we will look to resolve matters to your satisfaction.
+Making a complaint will not affect how we handle your case.

 All complaints should be sent to: